The Foundation Stones

 Tempus was created approximately a hundred and fifty years ago, and there have been no more since then.
 All seven were created and are housed in Belru Astu, capital of the Belruel Imperium.
 The most important and powerful country in the world is the Belruel Imperium.
 Its capital, Belru Astu, is conveniently located at the center of the known world.
 At least, according to the Belruel Imperium.

 Well-defended by natural barriers against both wild magic and conventional assault, Belru Astu is located at the tip of a peninsula which is very nearly disconnected from the continent of Arsatum by a sharp cliffside strait.
 This quality allowed it to retain its preeminence after the Severing.
 The Belruel Imperium is the only known government that has an unbroken line of succession that predates the Severing.
 (Although the city was sacked, despite its natural defenses.
 Multiple times.)
-The lands of the Belruel Imperium extend the farthest inland of any known country today, pushing to the north and west despite siege by monsters and wild mage and extending to the eastern coast of the continent.
+The lands of the Belruel Imperium extend the farthest inland of any known country today, pushing to the north and west despite siege by monsters and wild magic and extending to the eastern coast of the continent.
 The Belruel Imperium is also the only country known to defend their outer lands beyond natural barriers without having first reclaimed them with Focusing Stones, constructing barriers of water and steel.
 The Haven Islands, located far to the east of Belru Astu, are the eastern edge of the known world.

 Beyond the Haven Islands lie dangerous seas crawling with monsters, at the edge of which smoke-topped volcanic islands can be seen far off on the edge of the horizon, their tops clawing at the sky.
 No expedition sent further than a relatively few miles east of the Haven Islands has ever returned to tell the tale.
 The Haven Islands also possess great historical significance in the post-Severing world, as they were the birthplace of the Adventurer’s Guild.
 It was in the Haven Islands that the fight to reclaim the world began; even the Belruel Imperium remained focused on mere survival until the Adventurer’s Guild arrived to inspire them to think about a better future, one where the wilds were tamed and known, where monsters from the wilderness do not assault their defenses on a regular basis and where one can walk in a natural forest without fearing a random strike of wild magic.